fantastic-demos/copilot-dotcom-chat-lab/README.md

 - **Controller Manager**
 - **Kubelet**

-For each module, provide answers to the following:
+For the Scheduler module, provide answers to the following:
 - **Primary Responsibility:** What is the module responsible for in Kubernetes' architecture?
 - **Interaction with Other Modules:** How does it interact with other components within the system?
 - **Role in Kubernetes:** What role does it play in Kubernetes' overall functionality (e.g., scheduling, state management, networking)?